If a brain tumour is suspected, you’ll see a specialist who will do some simple tests on your nervous system.

 Our Online Community is always open and full of people ready to support you.

-For people affected by brain tumours or brain cancer to get together, ask questions, share experiences and support each other
+A place for people affected by brain tumours or brain cancer to support one another, ask questions, and share their experiences.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: email@example.com